neohammer88/FireAlarmApp_Python/README.md

 # FireAlarmApplication
-Android Mobile App for Fire Alarm using IOT(Smoke sensor &amp; Raspberry Pi)
+Android Mobile App for Fire Alarm with IOT facilities(Smoke sensor and Raspberry Pi)